Cecehodges/cecehodges.me/content/posts/lvm-practice.md

 Last sector, +sectors or +size{K,M,G} (2048-16777215, default 16777215): +1632M
 Partition 1 of type Linux and of size 1.6fdis GiB is set
 ```

-For the most part, you can click through the options after entering 'n' for new by typing the enter key.
+For the most part, you can skip through the options after entering 'n' for new by typing the enter key to accept default values.
 Be careful, once you get to the "Last sector" portion, this is where you enter the size.
 The '+' is important, as well as specifying K, M, or G.

 Before writing to the partition, we want to set the type of partition we're using.
 Use 't' for 'type.'

 ```
 Command (m for help): t
 Selected partition 1
 Hex code (type L to list all codes): 8e
 Changed type of partition 'Linux' to 'Linux LVM'
 ```

 To see the changes we've made, let's use 'p' for 'print.'
 Once we're satisfied with the results, we can use 'w' to alter the partition table.

 ```
 Command (m for help): p